Raanaji/myblog/_data/featured/alpha.md

 3. Combination of price and volume
 4. Combination of long-term and short-term trends
 5. Seek inspiration from various websites and literature

+**Notes**: The above discussion is meant to give in a simple idea of how important is programming for executing the theoretical matter taught to students.
+This does not mean the reader will leave the page having a clear idea of what goes on actually in a quant workshop, but the read will now be sure of what he/she does not know.